The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 — 1 Peter 3:8-9a

 It’s as simple as a-b-c.
 And that difficult.
 Because, essentially, it requires you to surrender your unconscious satisfaction in being a victim and then learn to give to the world around you the very thing your parents failed to give to you: real love.
-But, if you do this, you can turn to your parents and say, “In spite of your failures, I still managed to discover true love.
+But, if you do this, you can turn to your parents and say, “In spite of your failures, I still managed to discover real love.
 So I offer you my success as my love for you.”

 Keep in mind here that the part of you that falls into rage has the emotional maturity of a two year old child.
 When you feel frightened, it’s as if you become two years old again; you become a terrified and angry victim, and all rationality and trust in God flies out the window.
 You will attack anything and anyone, friend or foe, to protect yourself in the moment.